What is Dissolved Oxygen?

 The units can also be reported in ppm if solubility information is available.

-Methods of Determination:
+Methods of Dissolved Oxygen Determination

-Dissolved oxygen determination methods have been found to vary widely in their sensitivity, susceptibility to electrode poisoning by the presence of undesirable compounds, and, in some instances, sensitivity to a slow flowing or static aqueous media.
-Some methods require a very clean sample, devoid of extraneous chemical compounds, but only a few are adaptable to continuous on-line measurement.
+Dissolved oxygen determination methods have been found to vary widely in their sensitivity, susceptibility to electrode poisoning by the presence of undesirable compounds, and, in some instances, sensitivity to a slow-flowing or static aqueous media.
+Some methods require a very clean sample, devoid of extraneous chemical compounds, but only a few are adaptable to continuous online measurement.

 - Laboratory methods (Winkler Method).

-- Electrochemical analysis (conductimetric, voltametric, and galvanic).
+- Electrochemical analysis (conductimetric, voltammetric, and galvanic).

 - Membrane electrode methods (galvanic membrane electrodes and amperometric membrane electrodes).